Award Description

 The applicant must:

-- Be an APS member with primary affiliation with the WEH Section.
+- Be an APS member with primary WEH Section affiliation.

-- Be an early-career investigator who holds a rank no higher than assistant professor or a comparable position in a research track at an academic institution or in industry (e.g., scientist, senior scientist, research investigator).
+- Be an early-career investigator holding a rank no higher than assistant professor or an equivalent research position in an academic institution or in industry (e.g., scientist, senior scientist, research investigator).

 - Attend the American Physiology Summit.